Professional Narrative

 Intellectual Property & Technical Innovation

-Richard is a named inventor on five U.S. patents that define the modern efficiency and reliability of satellite-to-terrestrial interfacing.
+Richard is a named inventor on five granted U.S. patents that define the modern efficiency and reliability of satellite-to-terrestrial interfacing.

 US 8,885,549